 What is a prayer warrior?

-A prayer warrior is someone who seeks the Lord wholeheartedly and prays regularly.
-Typically, a prayer warrior has learned to trust God, even in hard times, and knows that he or she can count on God to shoulder the heavy burdens of life.
+The term prayer warrior means someone who seeks the Lord wholeheartedly and prays regularly.
+Typically, a prayer warrior has learned to trust God, even in hard times, and knows that he or she can rely on God to shoulder the heavy burdens of life.

 Also, a prayer warrior enjoys sitting at the feet of Jesus and cherishes the opportunity to spend time in God’s presence.
 A seasoned prayer warrior knows true strength and soul satisfaction comes from seeking the heart of God on a regular basis.